Generic selectors

 This is my go-to summer dish when I want something light, fast, and full of flavor.

-I love Thailand — and I love Thai food.
+I love Thailand—and I love Thai food.
 Bangkok is chaotic in the best way: incredible street food, serious fine dining, and everything in between.
-The kind of place where every meal feels like it matters.
+It’s the kind of place where every meal feels like it matters.

-These lettuce cups capture that same energy — bold, fresh, and flexible.
-You can wrap the filling in rice paper with extra herbs and vegetables, or keep it simple and use crisp lettuce as a natural bowl.
+These Spicy Thai Chicken Lettuce Cups capture that same energy: bold, fresh, flexible, and a little addictive.
+You can keep them simple with crisp lettuce, or wrap the filling in rice paper with extra herbs and vegetables.

-There’s no single “right” way to make them.
-That’s part of the appeal.
-Adjust the heat, swap proteins, load them with herbs — make them your own.
+There’s no single “right” way to make them—and that’s part of the appeal.
+Adjust the heat, swap the protein, pile on the herbs, add crunch, or keep it clean and simple.

-What stays consistent is the balance: savory, spicy, a little sweet, and bright from fresh ingredients.
-They’re quick to make, naturally low-carb, gluten-free, and packed with protein and vegetables.
+What matters is the balance: savory, spicy, a little sweet, and bright from fresh lime and herbs.
+Quick to make, naturally low-carb, gluten-free, and packed with protein and vegetables—this is easy summer cooking with serious flavor.

 Background